-How to be in the Future
+How to be in the Future?

-Salon for a Speculative Future - Women Artists’ Print Portfolio
+Salon for a Speculative Future: Women Artists’ Print Portfolio

 8-11 March 2023

-MOCA London presents How to be in the Future - Salon for a Speculative Future: Women Artists’ Print Portfolio exhibition and publication launch.
+MOCA London presents How to be in the Future? - Salon for a Speculative Future: Women Artists’ Print Portfolio exhibition and publication launch.

 8-11 March 2023

-In honour of Women’s History Month, March 2022, twenty artists were invited to create a unique print for a bespoke Salon for a Speculative Future Women Artists’ Print Portfolio considering the question: How to be in the future?
+In celebration of Women’s History Month, March 2022, twenty artists were invited to create a unique print for a bespoke Salon for a Speculative Future Women Artists’ Print Portfolio considering the question: How to be in the future?
 Imagining a positive future is inspired by Rebecca Solnit’s historical analysis, suggesting that the productive tensions between disruption and transformation hold a potential for positive change.
 The SFASF print portfolio was first exhibited during the IMPACT 12, Multidisciplinary Printmaking Conference, 21 - 25 September 2022, hosted by the Centre for Print Research, UWE Bristol, UK.

 The project is a collaboration, produced by Monika Oechsler and Sarah Bodman, and financially supported by the University of the West of England & the Centre for Print Research UWE.

 Abigail Reynolds - Angie Butler - Catherine Ade - Conway and Young - Harriet Bowman - Huma Mulji - Janice Kerbel - Johanna Love - Karen Russo - Koushna Navabi - Liane Lang - Lubaina Himid - Magda Stawarska-Bevan - Monika Oechsler - Nick Grellier and Emily Lucas - Oona Grimes - Sammy Paloma - Sophy Rickett - Tracy Hill - Young In Hong.